 A WordPress installation comes with several themes installed by default.
 Those are themes created by the WordPress Team.

-In some cases, depending how you install WordPress and what software you might use, a WordPress installation might come with a bundle of themes, and you could end up with, like, 15 themes pre-installed.
+In some cases, depending on how you install WordPress and what software you might use, a WordPress installation might come with a bundle of themes, and you could end up with, like, 15 themes pre-installed.

 Why you should delete your unused themes